DongminWu/markdown_notebook/Notes/Human-side-of-innovation-preparing-final-test/Human-side-of-innovation-preparing-final-test.md

 - Effort
     - Every team member fully pushes the project.
     - Team members make the project their highest priority.
-    - The team puts much e↵ort into the project.
+    - The team puts much effort into the project.
-    - There are no conflicts regarding the e↵orts that team member put into the project.
+    - There are no conflicts regarding the efforts that team member put into the project.
 - Cohesion
     - The team members are strongly attached to the project.